Emanuele98/VOI_BLE_comms/README.md

 - The data are sent via MQTT to a NodeRED dashboard;
 - Data are then saved in AWS cloud storage;
-- Remove switching done via a smart plug connected to the local WiFi.
+- Remote switching done via a smart plug connected to the local WiFi.

 -------------------------------------------------